What Is JWH 018 Most Commonly Called?

 How addictive is JWH-018?1 | Pentyl 3 1 naphthoylindole

 JWH-018 is similar to morphine.
 The only way to accurately determine whether you are currently experiencing Naphthalen-1-yl-(1-pentylindol-3-yl)methanone intoxication is to be aware that this compound is under review by the FDA to determine the safety of this compound in all forms.
-1-pentyl-3-(1-naphthoyl)indole is listed as one of the safest cannabinoids when smoked but is considered as high risk when ingested orally.
-This poses an added risk of potential addiction when someone uses it orally or taken in pill form, whether purchased or sold.
+1-pentyl-3-(1-naphthoyl)indole is listed as one of the safest cannabinoids when smoked, but is considered high risk when ingested orally.
+This poses an added risk of potential addiction when someone uses it orally or takes it in pill form, whether purchased or sold.

 What Are The Symptoms and Side Effects of JWH-018?